 – Write a supplementary blog post on the podcast topic with a link to the episode and a transcript, which helps with accessibility and search engine optimization

 Podcasts provide an intimate form of communication, leading to greater engagement with your audience.
-Adding this tool to your university’s marketing strategy can be a smart route to success when building connections with your audience.
+Adding this tool to your university’s higher education marketing strategy can be a smart route to success when building connections with your audience.